lovish83/CyberSecurity/Blue Team/HoneyPot/README.md

 - **Monitor Activity**: Regularly check the TPOT dashboard for any suspicious activities.
 - **Strong Passwords**: Use strong, unique passwords for your VM to avoid unauthorized access.
-- **Data Usage**: Be mindful of your mobile data consumption when exposing the VM to the internet. 📱
+- **Data Usage**: Be mindful of your data consumption when exposing the VM to the internet.

 ## 📞 Support

-For questions or issues, feel free to reach out to the community or check the official TPOT documentation.
+For questions or issues, feel free to reach out to the community or check the official [TPOT documentation](https://github.com/telekom-security/tpotce/blob/master/README.md).

 ---